Nerve-Sparing Robotic Radical Prostatectomy

 - You may squeeze the area of the rectum to tighten the anus as if trying not to pass gas and that will be using the correct muscles.

-Remember NOT to tense the abdominal, buttock, or thigh muscles.
+- Remember, try NOT to tense the abdominal, buttock, or thigh muscles.

 Now you are ready to exercise regularly: